Guideline for your CCTV camera installation

 1. The biggest enemy: backlight

 For optimal video quality, the right place for the camera should be carefully selected.
-Before drilling the holes for the bracket and firmly fixing the cable, check the location of the camera for possible backlighting.
+Before drilling the holes for the bracket, installing any device and firmly fixing the cable, check the location of the camera for possible backlighting.

 a.
 Sun History: